-Like brand health equity studies that took weeks or months to show you your brand and campaign performance.
+Like brand health equity studies that took weeks to show your brand and campaign performance.

 Now, thanks to digital marketing, you can get that type of data in almost real-time.
 As ‘traditional’ marketers, that’s both exciting and a bit scary.

 Marketing technology helps you set up automatic interactions with customers.
 Contact forms, Chatbots and Check-outs.
 These are like the hoverboards of marketing.
 Martech may come with its own challenges for sure.
 It’s not all rosy.
 But there are huge opportunities for savvy marketers.

 Conclusion - traditional vs digital marketing

 That’s why our digital guides cover all the key areas, but written with a traditional marketing view in mind.

 For us it’s not traditional vs digital marketing, but traditional AND digital marketing coming together.

 For example, check out our RESTART (Reach – Engage – Sell – Technology – Analysis – Resource – Transformation) in our digital business model guide.

 We wrote these so we could show how to be a better digital marketer.
 That’s the key point of this article.